Mount Si Natural Resources Conservation Area, Near North Bend

 Yacolt Burn State Forest, near Vancouver

-DNR is adding 6 miles to the Hagen Creek Trail System, which opened in May 2015 as the first 4x4 trail system in the Yacolt Burn State Forest.
-The Hagen Creek Trail System also accommodates multiple types of off-road vehicles and features a rock gallery and amazing hilltop views.
+Two development projects are underway in the Yacolt Burn State Forest.
+The 17-mile non-motorized trail project is part of the Tarbell and Bells Mountain Trail system.
+The new trails are open to multiple non-motorized uses.
+The 6-mile motorized trail project is part of the Hagen Creek Trail System.
+The Hagen Creek Trail system opened in May 2015 as the first 4x4 trail system in the Yacolt Burn State Forest.
+The new motorized trails also accommodate multiple types of off-road vehicles and features a rock gallery and amazing hilltop views.